gvwilson/sdxjs/code-generator/index.md

 <%- include('/inc/keep.html', {file: 'time-func.js', key: 'timeFunc'}) %>

-One more test:
+Let's run one last test:

 <%- include('/inc/file.html', {file: 'test-time-func.out'}) %>

-Source-to-source translation is widely used in JavaScript: tools like [Babel][babel] use it to turn modern features like `async` and `await` (<x key="async-programming"></x>) into code that older browsers can understand.
+Source-to-source translation is widely used in JavaScript: tools like [Babel][babel] use it to transform modern features like `async` and `await` (<x key="async-programming"></x>) into code that older browsers can understand.
 The technique is so powerful that it is built into languages like Scheme, which allow programmers to add new syntax to the language by defining <g key="macro">macros</g>.
-Depending on how carefully they are used, macros can make programs extremely elegant, practically incomprehensible, or both.
+Depending on how carefully they are used, macros can make programs elegant, incomprehensible, or both.